singh1114/pythonprogramming/_posts/2021-04-24-how-to-create-a-paint-brush-application-using-opencv.md

 We will also see how current trackbar values can be displayed on the window, so we have a general idea of the color variation.

-*Note: We are going to make this application on macOS and somehow the in-built create trackbar method of OpenCV does not show selected trackbar values, hence the need to display these values on the image window itself.*
+{% include note.html description="We are going to make this application on macOS and somehow the in-built create trackbar method of OpenCV does not show selected trackbar values, hence the need to display these values on the image window itself." %}

 * If you do not have OpenCV installed, I suggest you visit [here](https://blog.codekaro.info/lets-draw-opencv-logo-using-opencv) and check **Prerequisites** steps on the process of installation.*